 Surface Science & Spectroscopy

 The Surface Analysis & Spectroscopy Lab is a research and service facility, serving the biological and materials research communities at CSU.
 It is open to university, state, and outside users.
-It houses an X-ray photoelectron spectrometer, a profilometer, contact angle goniometer, and an ellipsometer.
-Various chemical and material properties such as elemental identities, chemical states, thickness, surface roughness, and hydrophilicity can be investigated.
+It houses an X-ray photoelectron spectrometer and a profilometer.
+Various chemical and material properties such as elemental identities, chemical states, and surface roughness can be investigated.

 The facility offers either training or full-service data collection on each of these instruments for instrument access and staff time fees.
 X-ray photoelectron spectroscopy provides elemental identities and chemical states for the surfaces (~10 nm depth) of solid samples.
-The instrument is also equipped with ultraviolet photoelectron spectroscopy capabilities.
+The instrument is also equipped with ultraviolet photoelectron spectroscopy (UPS) capabilities.
 The stylus profilometer allows measurement of a material’s surface profile and roughness.
 Measuring steps can provide film thickness.
-The contact angle goniometer measures contact angles via the sessile drop technique.
-The instrument allows measurement of static contact angles or time-dependent contact angles on flat substrates using a wide variety of probe liquids.
-The Woolam Variable Angle Spectroscopic Ellipsometer (VASE) holds the following measurement capabilities: reflection and transmission ellipsometry, generalized ellipsometry (anisotropy, retardance, birefringence), reflectance (R) and transmittance (T) intensity, and cross-polarized R/T.

 Please use the iLab Portal to request training or services and access the instrument calendars.